ksctl/ksctl/docs/proposals.md

 2. Some processing program will check request's validation (local validation and remote validation by dry-run)
 3. Then CLI will call using API to create job which in-turn will allocate the neccessary resources and configure them

+# Development
+1. When there is an API Change in `main` branch or in `PR` make sure to update the API part first then in second commit make the neccesssary changes to go.mod in src/cli like changing the branch and then `go mod tidy` to get the latest commit hash for that branch

 > **NOTE**
 > Suggestions are most Welcome